For Immediate Release February 20, 2016

 FACT: A similar 2003 operation in Minnesota, dubbed “Operation Anaconda Squeeze”, which targeted 150 student loan debtors, resulted in only 4 arrests, or, an arrest rate of only about 2.5%

-FACT: On just the current arrests planned in this Texas district alone, the court and federal marshalls stand to pocket nearly $2 million in fees from these judgements and arrests.
+FACT: On just the current arrests planned in this Texas district alone, the court and federal marshals stand to pocket nearly $2 million in fees from these judgments and arrests.

 These facts indicate clearly that a grave assault on the civil liberties of the citizens is underway on a scale not seen in this country since before debtor’s prisons were abolished.
 TRUE journalists everywhere should consider these facts, and seek the following information:

 1. How many people have already been arrested in the Texas district in question, in addition to the 1,500 people who federal marshall’s already have planned for arrest.

 2. How many of the 7,000 similar cases brought have yet to be decided, and how many additional warrants are likely to be issued from these cases.

 3. Are there 7,000 federal cases in total pending in this Texas district, or more?